Gabriel-Morales/WXPlayer/README.md

 JFoenix License - Utilizes the Apache license
 VLCJ 4.0 License - Utilizes the GNU GPL licence v3.

+Note that my project also uses GNU GPL.

 See the repo for details.

 I want to ensure that the authors of both libraries I used receive full credit, and that I conform to their licenses.
 If any discrepencies arise, please let me know.